numpy/numpy/doc/source/reference/c-api/array.rst

     .. versionadded:: 2.5

     Add a dtype-based promoter to the ufunc, which always matches if the given `dtype` is present in the operands.

-      Be careful when using this function, as this type of promoter takes precedence over any other promoters, effectively making it impossible to use other promoters for the same DType.
-This is mainly useful for cases where a DType wants to implement all promotion logic itself.
+This promoter is only used if none of the more specific promoters/loops match.

 .. c:type:: int (PyArrayMethod_PromoterFunction)(PyObject *ufunc, \
                 PyArray_DTypeMeta *const op_dtypes[], \